intelligence38000/android-docs/src/pages/navigation/overview/milestones.md

 STEP_DURATION_TOTAL_SECONDS     | double  | Will trigger the milestone based on the total step duration.
 STEP_DISTANCE_TRAVELED_METERS   | double  | Will trigger the milestone based on the distance the user has traveled along the step already.
 NEW_STEP                        | boolean | When the user completes a maneuver and begins traversing along a new step.
-FIRST_STEP                      | boolean | When the user begins a navigation session and is currently on the first step.
+FIRST_STEP                      | boolean | When the user begins a navigation session and is on the first step.
 LAST_STEP                       | boolean | When the user is on the second to last step.
 Note the final step in direction route will only contain a point representing the final maneuver.
 NEXT_STEP_DISTANCE_METERS       | double  | The next step's total distance in meters.
 FIRST_LEG                       | boolean | When the user is on the first leg.
 LAST_LEG                        | boolean | When the user is on the last leg.

-We are actively adding more and more trigger properties every day while we continue building out the milestones API.
-Please [open an issue on GitHub](https://github.com/mapbox/mapbox-navigation-android/issues/new) if you feel a trigger property is missing and include the use case.
+[Open an issue on GitHub](https://github.com/mapbox/mapbox-navigation-android/issues/new) if you feel a trigger property is missing and include the use case.